Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Ionized gas filaments

 In this subsection we present and discuss the kinematics of the ionized gas filaments seen in the outer (\wfm) and nuclear (\nfm) regions.
 We present evidence that each has its own flow velocity, and only some are affected by the SMBH potential, while others cross the nucleus only in projection.
 That is, the nuclear 'gas disk' is not an isolated relaxed and well-ordered rotating disk, but a mix of gas rotating in a 'disk', emission from gas in filaments, some of which enter with their own proper bulk velocity, and some of which only cross the nucleus in projection.
 Further below, we also discuss the extra complexity of disentangling the nuclear biconical outflow.

-\subsubsection{Wide Field Mode filaments}
+\subsection{Wide Field Mode filaments}

 In Sect. \ref{wfmfil} we highlighted two large-scale filaments in the \wfm\ moment maps (Fig. \ref{fig:wfmmoms}).
 The pv diagrams of the \nii\ emission line along these filaments are shown in Fig. \ref{fig:pvwfm}, together with the predictions of disk rotation in the potential of the SMBH and the galaxy under different assumptions of black hole mass and disk inclination.
 Since the apertures are curved, we refer to these as pseudo-slits.
 The offsets ($x$-axis) in the pv diagrams start at the position of the nucleus, and continue along the dashed lines shown in Fig. \ref{fig:wfmmoms}.
 That is, the $x$-axis value indicates the distance traveled along the line from the nucleus (indicated with a black cross in Fig. \ref{fig:pvwfm}) and not the radial distance from the nucleus.
-The colored solid lines in the pv diagrams denote the velocities expected from gas in a rotating thin disk with the following parameters:
+The colored solid lines in the pv diagrams denote the velocities expected from gas in a rotating thin disk for the following models: LBH i42 (magenta), HBH i42 (white), and HBH i25 (green).